sayed4900/eCommerce-API/README.md

 # eCommerce API

-Welcome to the eCommerce API documentation.
+Welcome to the eCommerce API.
 This API provides functionalities for managing users, products, reviews, and authentication.
-Below are the main features and endpoints available:
+Below are the main features available:

 ## Features